 - Maxwell's Equations - The ideational contents of Aristotle's book entitled 'Metaphysics' as rendered in the Greek texts translated in ...
 Oxford edition... - The underlying prototype of any "no-smoking" sign (E36) - The common ideas of the plots of the movie "The Seven Samurai" by Akira Kurosawa and the movie "The Magnificent Seven" by John Sturges - The image content of the photo of the Allied Leaders at Yalta published by UPI, 1945 (E38)

-P148 has component (is component of): E89 Propositional Object

-P67 refers to (is referred to by): E1 CRM Entity
+P148 has component (is component of): E89 Propositional Object P67 refers to (is referred to by): E1 CRM Entity (P67.1 has type: E55 Type)

 P129 is about (is subject of): E1 CRM Entity

 Subclass of: E28 Conceptual Object